quandyfactory/PyHtmlEdit/README.markdown

 It would be better to check if the user has a spelling_dict file, load it if available, or else load the default spelling_dict if not available.

 ## Revision History

+### Version 0.60

+* Release Date: 2011-08-15

+* Changes:

+    * Moved document statistics from menu item into status bar, updated constantly
+    * Minor bug fix in function calculating word count when there are no words in document

 ### Version 0.58